Serrin/Repository-collection/README.md

 - [Defiant](https://github.com/Serrin/Defiant) - A small utility module for working with tuples (frozen arrays) and records (frozen objects) in JavaScript / TypeScript.
 - [Pyxis](https://github.com/Serrin/Pyxis) - A TypeScript and JavaScript module implementing fundamental and extended logical operations based on JavaScript truthiness.
 - [typeOf.js](https://github.com/Serrin/typeOf.js) - A typescript/javascript microlibrary with only one function: extended typeof operator with "null" type as string.
+- [is.js](https://github.com/Serrin/is.js) - A typescript/javascript microlibrary with only one function: Checks if the given value is the given type(s).
 - [isObject.js](https://github.com/Serrin/isObject.js) - A typescript/javascript microlibrary with only one function: Checks if a value is an object.
 - [constructorOf.js](https://github.com/Serrin/constructorOf.js) - A typescript/javascript microlibrary with only one function: The constructorOf function returns the constructor property of value, using optional chaining to avoid throwing if value is `null` or `undefined`.
 - [http-status-codes](https://github.com/Serrin/http-status-codes) - HTTP status codes in a JS module